 If an instructor believes the academic honesty policy has been violated, they will first report the violation to the MAED or MAET program director, depending on the student’s program.
 The program director will then contact the student to investigate the nature and scope of the violation.

 Michigan State University is committed to providing equal opportunity for participation in all programs, services and activities.
 Requests for accommodations by persons with disabilities may be made by contacting the Resource Center for Persons with Disabilities at 517-884-RCPD or on the web at rcpd.msu.edu.
 Once your eligibility for an accommodation has been determined, you will be issued a Verified Individual Services Accommodation (“VISA”) form.
 Please present this form to your instructors at the start of the term and/or two weeks prior to the accommodation date (test, project, etc.).
 Requests received after this date may not be honored.
 Please see the Resource Center for Persons with Disabilities for more information.

 11. Use of media and content derived from the class

 As members of a learning community, students are expected to respect the intellectual property of course instructors.
 All course materials presented to students are the copyrighted property of the course instructor.

 Thanks to Dr. Patrick Dickson for his thoughtful design and execution of ED 870.
-Much of the structure of this course has been inspired by his original design.
-Dr. Robin Dickson’s version the CEP 807 course.
+Much of the structure of this course has been inspired by his original design and by Dr. Robin Dickson’s version of the CEP 807 course.
 This course could not have been offered without the hard work of either of the Drs.
 Dickson.